-The minimizing control law, maximizing disturbances and the adjoint system equations are the same as in the first case for the dominating constraint $g_1$.
-Only the final value of the adjoint\footnote{As previously mentioned, for simplicity's sake the final condition is set equal to $0$.} differs and is $\lambda(0) = (Dg_2(z))^\top = (0,0,1)^\top$.
+The minimizing control, maximizing disturbances and the adjoint system equations are the same as in the first case with dominating constraint $g_1$.
+Only the final value of the adjoint\footnote{As previously mentioned, for simplicity's sake the final time is set equal to $0$.} differs and is $\lambda(0) = (Dg_2(z))^\top = (0,0,1)^\top$.